cloudblog004/fantasticfoodies/content/en/posts/2670-steps-to-prepare-favorite-one-pan-baked-chicken-and-veggies.md

 recipeinstructions:
 - "Preheat oven 350 F, spray pan with Pam."
 - "Clean,Cut and season chicken...add to pan.
 You can also marinate for 30 min or so before starting to cook this."
-- "Clean &amp; cut potatoes, rinse...Add some of each- onion, bell pepper,garlic, mild rotel, seasonings, and mix to coat.
+- "Clean & cut potatoes, rinse...Add some of each- onion, bell pepper,garlic, mild rotel, seasonings, and mix to coat.
 Add to pan."
-- "Clean, rinse and season green beans, &amp; add to pan.
+- "Clean, rinse and season green beans, & add to pan.
 After I&#39;ve added to pan, I also add in some onions, minced garlic and top with a little bacon grease.
 Mix."
 - "Pour some liquid zesty dressing over it all.
 Make sure to shake bottle before pouring on.
 Make sure all is coated.
 Add a little butter around.
 Also, add just a tiny bit of bacon grease fat on top of green beans.
 I also use some reserve rotel juice I dribble over green beans and chicken.
 Sprinkle with a little more seasonings all over.
 Bake an 45 min-hour"
 - "Once it was about 10-15 min or so of being done, I also brushed some bbq sauce on a couple of the chicken pieces.
 It made it taste even better.
-I actually mixed bbq sauce &amp; a tiny bit of pepperchino juice, cracked pepper together and basted that on it.
+I actually mixed bbq sauce & a tiny bit of pepperchino juice, cracked pepper together and basted that on it.
 Just did a couple pieces to see.
 And it was very good.
 Wish I had done allow them.
 Lol"
 - ""
 - "Ready to serve and ENJOY!"
 categories: